mozilla-releng/balrog/docs/source/infrastructure.rst

 When you file the deployment bug (see below), include a note about the schema change in it.
 Something like:
 ::

- This push requires a schema change that needs to be done _prior_ to the new code going out.
-That can be performed by running the Docker image with the "upgrade-db" command, with DBURI set.
+ This push requires a schema change, so admin should be deployed first to do the migration.

-`Bug 1295678 <https://bugzilla.mozilla.org/show_bug.cgi?id=1295678>`_ is an example of a push with a schema change.
+`Bug 1772799 <https://bugzilla.mozilla.org/show_bug.cgi?id=1772799>`_ is an example of a push with a schema change.

 ~~~~~~~~~~~~~~~~~~
 Deploying to Stage